-Note 3 - Intangible Assets
+Note 4 - Intangible Assets

-During the 12 weeks ended March 19, 2022, we discontinued or repositioned certain juice and dairy brands in Russia in our Europe division.
-As a result, we recognized pre-tax impairment charges (Brand Portfolio Impairment Charges) of \$241 million (\$193 million after-tax or \$0.14 per share) in selling, general and administrative expenses, primarily related to indefinite-lived intangible assets.
-In light of the current political and economic environment, we will continue to review and analyze our brand portfolio worldwide.
+During the 12 weeks ended March 19, 2022, we repositioned or discontinued certain juice and dairy brands in Russia in our Europe division.
+As a result, we recognized pre-tax impairment charges (included in brand portfolio impairment charges) of \$241 million (\$193 million after-tax or \$0.14 per share) in impairment of intangible assets, primarily related to indefinite-lived intangible assets.
+See Note 1 for further information.

-For further information on our policies for indefinite-lived intangible assets, refer to Note 2 to our consolidated financial statements in our 2021 Form 10-K.
+For further information on indefinite-lived intangible assets, see Notes 2 and 4 to our consolidated financial statements in our 2022 Form 10-K.